openharmony/docs/en/application-dev/connectivity/http-request.md

             console.info('cookies:' + data.cookies); // 8+
         } else {
             console.info('error:' + JSON.stringify(err));
-            // Call the destroy() method to release resources after the call is complete. httpRequest.destroy();
+            // Call the destroy method to destroy the request if it is no longer needed. httpRequest.destroy();
         }
     }